Desktop (word processor)

-The driver Ultra LQ was developed for better printing at Epson compatible printers, it prints the letters in the matrix of 16 by 24 points instead of original 8 by 12 points.
+The driver Ultra LQ was developed for better printing at Epson compatible printers; it prints the letters in the matrix of 16 by 24 points instead of original 8 by 12 points.
 The driver Ultra BT for better printing at BT100 printer existed too.
 These drivers were distributed as independent software packages.

 Special version of Desktop with driver of D-100 printer existed, because D-100 was not compatible with Epson printers.
 Also a version supporting PRT 42G printer existed.

 Four sets of supporting programs, drivers, fonts, images were developed and distributed under the names Klub uživatelů Desktopu 1 - 4 (in English Desktop user club 1 - 4).

-Klub uživatelů Desktopu 1 contains following:
+Klub uživatelů Desktopu 1 contains the following: